zuozhenggh/learning-library/security-library/database/data-safe/analyze-alerts-audit-reports/analyze-alerts-audit-reports.md

 # Analyze Alerts and Audit Reports

 ## Introduction
-After you enable audit data collection on a target database in Oracle Data Safe, you can analyze the audit data via alerts and audit reports.
+After you enable audit data collection on a target database in Oracle Data Safe, you can analyze the audit data through alerts and audit reports.
 Begin by viewing and manipulating the generated alerts for your Autonomous Transaction Processing (ATP) database.
 You can do so from the Alerts tab and from the dashboard on the Home tab in the Oracle Data Safe Console.
 Also analyze the collected audit data by viewing and modifying various audit reports.
 Finish by creating your own custom report that shows user login activity.

 Estimated Lab Time: 20 minutes